week seventeen1100 words

 Find the idioms of the words.

-draw in one's horns chip off the old block put the cart before the horse turn the tables
+draw in one's horns turn the tables chip off the old block put the cart before the horse

 do things backwards